Tupac Shakur: Family and relationships

-Shakur became close friends with Jada Pinkett while attending the Baltimore School for the Arts.
-He helped Pinkett land her first movie role in the film Menace II Society (1993).
-In turn, Pinkett secured Shakur a guest starring role on the sitcom A Different World in 1993.
-She appeared in his music videos "Keep Ya Head Up" and "Temptations".
-She also came up with the concept for his "California Love" music video and had intended to direct it, but removed herself from the project.
-In 1995, Pinkett contributed $100,000 towards Shakur's bail as he awaited an appeal on his sexual abuse conviction.
-Pinkett later revealed that she turned down his marriage proposal while he was incarcerated at Rikers Island in 1995.
-Speaking about Pinkett, Shakur stated: "Jada is my heart.
+While attending the Baltimore School for the Arts, Shakur formed a close friendship with Jada Pinkett.
+Shakur later helped Pinkett secure her first film role in Menace II Society (1993), while Pinkett helped him obtain a guest-starring role on the sitcom A Different World the same year.
+Pinkett appeared in Shakur's music videos for "Keep Ya Head Up" and "Temptations".
+She also conceived the concept for his "California Love" music video and was originally set to direct it before withdrawing from the project.
+In 1995, Jada Pinkett contributed $100,000 toward Shakur's bail while he awaited an appeal of his sexual abuse conviction.
+She later revealed that she declined a marriage proposal from Shakur while he was incarcerated at Rikers Island that same year.
+Reflecting on their relationship, Shakur said, "Jada is my heart.
 She will be my friend for my whole life.
 We'll be old together.
 Jada can ask me to do anything and she can have it."
-Pinkett said Shakur was "one of my best friends.
-He was like a brother.
+Pinkett similarly described Shakur as "one of my best friends" and said, "He was like a brother.
 It was beyond friendship for us.
-The type of relationship we had, you only get that once in a lifetime".
-Shakur befriended Treach when they were both roadies on Public Enemy's tour in 1990.
-He made a cameo in Naughty by Nature's music video "Uptown Anthem" in 1992.
-Treach collaborated on Shakur's song "5 Deadly Venomz" and appeared in the music video for Shakur's "Temptations".
-Treach was also a speaker at a public memorial service for Shakur in 1996.
+The type of relationship we had, you only get that once in a lifetime."